bjohnnyd/rustynuc/README.md

 ## Notes

+*Currently will only process non-MNP calls so it is recommended to normalize and convert to allelic primitives all variants prior to using the tool.*

+### Additional Notes
 - `DEPTH` is the key determinant of power in discerning 8-oxoG
 - in cases where depth is not high the `AF_FF_FR` alternate frequency filter is a better option
-- fisher's exact is affected heavily by 0 counts so `pseudocounts` can be used
+- fisher's exact is affected by 0 counts so `pseudocounts` can be used
-- fisher's exact test is fairly conservative so might underestimate the true numbers
 - FDR will be heavily dependent on %GC of the genome, size of the genome, whether a reference was provided, a VCF is provided or the test was restricted to specific regions.

 ##  Crates to Credit